 Oxford Instruments, a leading provider of advanced plasma processing solutions,…

-Atomic Layer Deposition typically involves a cycle of 4 steps that is repeated as many times as necessary to achieve the required deposited thickness.
-The example shows ALD of Al2O3 using Al(CH3), (TMA) and O2 plasma.
+ALD typically involves a cycle of 4 steps that is repeated as many times as necessary to achieve the required deposited thickness.
+The example below shows ALD of Al2O3 using Al(CH3), (TMA) and O2 plasma.

 Step 1) Dosing of the substrate with a precursor vapour of TMA, which adsorbs on and reacts with the surface.
 With the correct choice of precursor and parameters, this reaction is self-limiting.